What is the first step I should take?

 If you have one of the problems that Mr Hayden may be able to help with the the first step is to contact your GP and make an appointment and discuss it.
 You can decide whether an NHS or private referral is necessary.
-NHS patients can book an outpatient appointment with me at St James’s Hospital or Spire Leeds Hospital.
-If you want to book a private consultation then you can do this now or by asking your GP to write a referral to me.
+NHS patients can book an outpatient appointment with Mr Hayden at St James’s Hospital or Spire Leeds Hospital.
+If you want to book a private consultation then you can do this on the contact form or via Spire website or by asking your GP to write a referral.

 For NHS appointments at St James’s Hospital, you will be seen under the clinic supervised by Mr Hayden.
 You will see either him or a member of his team.
 We will try and see you as soon as possible but NHS clinics can be busy and some patients require more time than their appointment allows.

 For private appointments Mr Hayden will see you personally for a face to face appointment at Spire Leeds Hospital or by virtual consultation if this is your preference.